Tax Preparation Help

 Under the terms of your divorce, your child lived with you for 10 months of the year.
 The child lived with your former spouse for the other 2 months.
 You are considered the custodial parent.

 Written declaration.
-The custodial parent must use either Form 8332 or a similar statement (containing the information required by the form) to make the written declaration to release the exemption to the noncustodial parent.
+The custodial parent must use either Form 8332 or a similar statement (containing the same information required by the form) to make the written declaration to release the exemption to the noncustodial parent.
 The noncustodial parent must attach the form or statement to his or her tax return.

 The exemption can be released for 1 year, for a number of specified years (for example, alternate years), or for all future years, as specified in the declaration.
 If the exemption is released for more than 1 year, the original release must be attached to the return of the noncustodial parent for the first year, and a copy must be attached for each later year.